-Progress is also happening nationally.
 South Africa’s Department of Environmental Affairs’ is developing national guidelines for municipalities and industry on the integration of waste pickers.
 One goal is to improve working conditions.
 Three representatives from the WISA project have been chosen by the Interim Johannesburg Reclaimers Committee to represent their interests on the working group, giving waste pickers a voice in the national policymaking process.

 - SABC News Report (03 June 2018) on how the new separation at source program is affecting street reclaimers in Joburg

 - SABC News Report (19 August 2018) highlighting the dangers, and ongoing challenges facing reclaimers on landfills in Joburg (YouTube)